xicato/xig-documentation/api_doc.md

 * 2018-1-31: (Many intervening changes) Documentation should be complete up to ms1.6.12.
 * 2018-4-18: Many clarifications and ensured that the device network was properly included in the API calls, reordering calls based on permission required.
 New API calls added to the end of the respective permission sections.
 * 2018-5-21: Add new API calls for local radio settings and device (node) configuration
+* 2018-10-22: Added table of contents, more clearly identified new and modified calls.